 But why is this?
-Many of these hotel butlers work for high end established hotels, hotels that have in-house butler service training, yet they still have a high turnover in staff, meaning butlers often don’t hold positions for longer than a year.
+Many of these hotel butlers work for high end established hotels, hotels that have in-house butler service training.
+Yet they still have a high turnover in staff.
+Meaning butlers often don’t hold positions for longer than a year.

 One of the key factors to look into is the rate of pay in commercial vs domestic.
 Butlers will typically be on a much higher salary in domestic placements than they will in hotels.

-The Guardian wrote an article on how migrant workers are often being undervalued and taken advantage of by the larger hotel chains in a way to get cheap, high hour labour forces.
+The Guardian wrote an article on how migrant workers are often being undervalued and taken advantage of by the larger hotel chains.
+This done in a way to get cheap, high hour labour forces.
 The issue with this is that these staff will have a high turnover.
 They’ll feel jaded and undervalued and look to quickly move up the ladder or step to another company where they feel more valued.

-When progressing their careers, many of these types of staff members will look to further their education by enrolling in hotel butler training to help build and establish their CVs.
+When progressing their careers, many of these types of staff members will look to further their education by enrolling in hotel butler training.
+This, to help build and establish their CVs.
 By continuing butler service training, they are able to quickly move up the career ladder and in turn awarded better pay.

 Turnover of Staff